Yuki Goto (singer, born 1986): 2000-2002: EE Jump

 In 1999, when he was in 6th grade, Goto was scouted by Harmony Promotion while he was at one of Maki Goto's events.
 He was assigned to a group with Sonim and Ken under the name EE Jump as their lead rapper.
 Together, they made their first televised appearance on the variety show Warau Inu no Bōken.
-Though Ken left the group before their CD debut, EE Jump released their first single on October 18, 2000 with the song "Love is Energy!" and achieved mainstream success with their summer hit "Otto Totto Natsu da ze!" (おっととっと夏だぜ!) on May 16, 2001.
+Though Ken left the group before their CD debut, EE Jump released their first single on October 18, 2000, with the song "Love is Energy!" and achieved mainstream success with their summer hit "Otto Totto Natsu da ze!" (おっととっと夏だぜ!) on May 16, 2001.

 Despite EE Jump's success, Goto disliked performing in the group and was constantly told by staff that he lacked skill in singing and keeping in rhythm.
 During promotions for EE Jump's fourth single, "Iki na Rhythm!" (イキナリズム!), Goto had an argument with the group's female manager over their tight schedules, which led him to physically assault her and check out of his hotel room without permission, fleeing to Tochigi Prefecture.
-The chief manager of Harmony Promotion, Kaoru Wada, suspended his activities for three months while Sonim continued promoting without him.
-After issuing an apology, Goto rejoined EE Jump in February 2002; however, shortly after graduating middle school, tabloid magazine Friday published photographs of him drinking alcohol while underage at a cabaret club in a VIP room with a member of Johnny's Jr. After consulting with his agency, Goto decided to leave the entertainment industry, which led to EE Jump disbanding on April 13, 2002.
+In a 2021 interview with Shukan Bunshun, Goto also alleged that he dated Sayaka Ichii after she had left Morning Musume, and he was physically assaulted by Kaoru Wada, the chief of Harmony Promotion, after he had spotted them leaving a taxi together; as a result, the rest of the members from Morning Musume allegedly were not allowed to have contact with him.
+Wada suspended his activities for three months while Sonim continued promoting without him.
+After issuing an apology, Goto rejoined EE Jump in February 2002; however, shortly after graduating middle school, tabloid magazine Friday published photographs of him drinking alcohol while underage at a cabaret club in a VIP room with Shun Hasebe, a member of Johnny's Jr. In 2021, Goto stated that, as a result of the scandal, his agency asked for him to stay home and phone them about his whereabouts whenever he left his residence.
+Goto disagreed with those circumstances, and as a result, he retired from the entertainment industry, leading to EE Jump disbanding on April 13, 2002.